Southcote Centres

 What will the Southcote Centre provision offer?

 The Southcote Centres are self-contained and fully staffed by Philip Southcote School.
-A multi-sensory, therapeutic approach is widely used, enabling all children to access the curriculum whatever their preferred learning style and SEND.
-The small number of students in the centres allows for a high level of individual support and ensures that each child's progress can be assessed and evaluated closely.
-The curriculum is bespoke and is adapted to suit the individual needs of each student.
-Where appropriate pupils attend lessons in the main school and receive in-class support from experienced Southcote Centre staff.
+The small number of pupils in the centres allows for a high level of support, ensuring that each child's progress can be assessed and evaluated closely.
+Where appropriate pupils attend lessons in the mainstream school and receive in-class support from experienced Southcote Centre staff.

-At the Southcote Centres we have a caring, understanding team looking after our pupils.
-We provide a curriculum based on the needs of the individual pupils and focussed on developing communication skills and emotional, personal and social development alongside the academic subjects.
-Each child’s timetable will be flexible tailored to support their learning needs and interests.
-In addition, there are a variety of non-academic based programmes such as Wellbeing and Emotional Literacy Support sessions which focus on social development.
+At the Southcote Centres, we have a caring and understanding team looking after our pupils.
+We provide a curriculum based on the needs of individual pupils, focused on developing communication skills and emotional, personal and social development alongside academic subjects.
+Each child’s timetable is flexible and tailored to support their learning needs and interests.
+In addition, there are a variety of non-academic programmes such as Thrive, EHCP target lessons and Emotional Literacy Support sessions.

-As a school we work closely with any external agencies that we feel are relevant to individual children’s needs including:- GPs, school nurse, clinical psychologists, paediatricians, speech and language therapists; occupational therapists, physical and sensory support services, Social Services including Locality Teams, Social Workers and Educational Psychologists.
+As a school, we work closely with any external agencies that we feel are relevant to individual children’s needs, including: GPs, the school nurse, clinical psychologists, paediatricians, speech and language therapists, occupational therapists, physical and sensory support services, Social Services (including Locality Teams), Social Workers and Educational Psychologists.

 Admissions Process